 A) You may upload multiple files at once by using WinZip or WinRar.
 A zipped file must not be password-protected.
 The maximum size for one submission is 20 MB.
 Please submit no more than 9 files in any zip file regardless of size.
 It is important to note that some file types, like .jar and .cab may be containers and may contain files that will exceed the maximum file count.

 Q) May I provide information or ask questions at this site?

 A) The web submission form includes a field to detail symptoms you believe are associated with this file.
 Security Response engineers do not provide answers to questions posed in this form.
 If you need further information, please contact support.

 Q) What happens next?

-A) The submission process follows the steps below:
+A) After the "Your Submission Has Been Sent" message is displayed, the submission process follows the steps below:

 - You will receive an automated email reply that contains the Tracking number for this submission.
 Please retain this number.
 The sender's address will be SecurityResponse@Symantec.com.
 Note: if you have a TAM (Technical Account Manager) or an RPS (Remote Product Specialist), he or she will receive a copy of all automated email messages sent to you.

 - Your submission will be immediately scanned by our automated system using current certified and current rapid release definitions.
 If this file has been previously submitted, you will receive an automated closing email.
 The email will include the known determination and, if malicious or a security risk, instructions on how to retrieve definitions that will detect the file.